UPDATE: as of 1-1-17, camping is suspended ‘indefinitely’. Call and check before making the drive!

 The sand was blowing up under the rain fly, so after some discussion, we took the tent down and opted to wait out the wind, which was due to die down by dusk.
 It did and while they were at the bathhouse, I set it back up, all sand-free.

 After they got back, we walked way down the beach in the dark, shining lights into the water to watch the rays and crabs in the shallows.
-There were bioluminescent plankton in the sand, so walking activated the light (I think they work like the dinoflagellates in Cayman, in which pressure makes them light up) and our footprints glowed behind us.
+There was bioluminescent plankton in the sand, so walking activated the light (I think they work like the dinoflagellates in Cayman, in which pressure makes them light up) and our footprints glowed behind us.
 I was squealing, as ANYTHING glowing is delightful to me.
 When we turned around to head back, our neighbor’s campfire seemed VERY far away and our calves were burning before we got back to our site!
 So much for the hard packed sand, the tide was in and it was all soft!
 The Pensacola lighthouse swept us a few times, there’s a good bit of light pollution on the island, it’s never really very dark.
 It’s also close to the Air Force base, so all day there are planes and helicopters zipping overhead.
 And part of the night, but not really after about 10.

 We slept without the rain fly on and Story and I stayed up laughing and talking about her baby brother, who opted to stay home this time and was badly missed.
 We marveled at the stars, despite the lights from Pensacola and the condos to the west, they were quite bright, especially over the water.